 - Made from premium-quality food-grade materials

 - Not as efficient as an electric breast pump

 Lansinoh Smartpump2.0 Double Electric Breastpump – Best Double Electric Breast Pump

 Lansinoh is a company that’s “mom founded and parent led”.
 They produce a multitude of mother and child products, and actively encourage breastfeeding.

 This electric pump is among the versatile and effective models in the market, and it’s quite popular among users.
 That’s expected, as it’s quite responsive to mother’s nursing needs.
 It’s also hygienic, portable, and comes at a nice price.

 The Lansinoh double electric pump can also work as a hands free breast pump, but you’d need to purchase a pumping bra along with it.

-- 3 pumping modes
+- 3 different pumping styles